 I tell her I hope she's joking.
 She's not.
 I forward her my invoice.
 She doesn't know what happened but she is so sorry.
 I don't know what happened either but I am so sorry, too.
 Because I f-ing cannot have forty children in my backyard tomorrow in 90-degree weather and no shade without some sort of giant water feature to keep them all cool and sane.
 Not to mention facing the disappointment of the birthday boy.

 I text Ashely back, letting her know that this is not going to work.
-She's not a mom so I explain to her about how kids implode when they get hot.
+She's not a mom, so I have to explain to her how kids implode when they get hot.
 Ashely is sorry again but insists they have nothing to offer that has water.
 I insist something has to be possible.
 Every fifteen minutes I propose a new possible solution.
 Is it possible my order is under the wrong name or address?
 No. Do they have connections with other bounce house dealers they can reach out to?
-No. Has someone cancelled their order in the last two minutes since I last asked?
-No. Surely when I placed my order two months ago, I was the first to reserve this particular bounce house - couldn't they call up whoever usurped my bounce house and screw them over instead?
+No. Has someone cancelled their order in the past two minutes since I last asked?
+No. Surely when I placed my order two months ago, I was the first to reserve this particular bounce house--couldn't they call up whoever usurped my bounce house and screw them over instead?
 No.

-I take a bath but I can't concentrate on my book, even though it's the page-turniest book I've picked up in ages.
-My stomach feels sick again, though I think this time it's from the Great Bounce House Disappointment and not the salmonella or whatever we had.
+I take a bath, but I can't concentrate on my book, even though it's the page-turniest book I've picked up in ages.
+My stomach feels sick again, though I think this time it's from the Great Bounce House Disappointment and not the salmonella.